bcbell/beer-and-bites/README.md

     - [ ] Div id = "footer"
         * Set up div with id= "footer"
         * Connect each button to its corresponding navigation button
+   - [ ] Link to Bootstrap- navigation bar

 __JavaScript Setup and Layout__
 1. Variables